melissadiep94/National-Parks-Project/README.md

 ## Project Outline
 1. Extract Data from API
 2. Create ERD for the fields we will need, and define primary keys
-3. Clean the data in jupyter notebook
+3. Clean the data in Flask app.py file
-4. Load data onto Postgres
+4. Load data onto Mongo
 5. Create HTML pages (things to do, campgrounds, etc.)
 6. Javascript - map visualization to show location of national parks and zoom in to show locations of nearby hotels

-Team Memebers:
+## Team Members
+* Melissa Diep
+* Dasa Simo
+* Shuchi Khandelwal
+* Megan Butler